sabanmidriss/retail_sales-customers/README.md

-# Retail Sales & Customers — SQL Analytics (PostgreSQL / pgAdmin 4)
+# Retail Sales & Customers — SQL Analytics

 This project showcases SQL data loading and analytics in PostgreSQL using pgAdmin 4.
 It includes schema creation, a safe load pipeline via a staging table, and a few analysis queries (total revenue, best category, top malls, gender x category).